SAP-samples/teched2022-DT262/exercises/ex0/README.md

 In this exercise, you will access the SAP Build Process Automation Cloud Tenant and Regiter Desktop Agent to the Cloud Tenant.

-1.The SAP Build Process Automation Agent should have now been installed onto your system.
+1. The SAP Build Process Automation Agent should have now been installed onto your system.
 You can view it on your system tray here with the icon.

 <br>![](/exercises/ex0/images/0_1.png)